Dubai rent cap and rent index for 2009

 - Sharjah rent cap is apparently 0% for first 2 or 3 years of a rental contract but that might depend on random variables (make up something).
 Then rent cap is possibly up to 10% but there are reports of tenants getting thrown out after 3 years or rents being increased arbitrarily anyway.

-- Umm Al Quwain 2007 rent cap may be adjusted if landlord and tenant agree?
+- Umm Al Quwain 2007 rent cap can be adjusted if landlord and tenant agree?